Linear seesaw mechanism from dark sector: Summary and conclusions

 \acknowledgements

-AECH has received funding from Chilean grants ANID-Chile FONDECYT 1210378, ANID PIA/APOYO AFB220004, ANID Millennium Program code ICN2019$\_$044.
+AECH has received funding from Chilean grants ANID-Chile FONDECYT 1210378, ANID PIA/APOYO AFB220004, ANID Programa Milenio code ICN2019$\_$044.
 V.K.N. is supported by ANID-Chile Fondecyt Postdoctoral grant 3220005.
 The work of J.V. is supported by the Spanish grants PID2020-113775GB-I00~(AEI/10.13039/501100011033) and Prometeo CIPROM/2021/054 (Generalitat Valenciana).